Voluntary Disclosure: Unfiled Returns

 • Late filed Form PW-1--$50.

-A person making a voluntary disclosure of past non-compliance with Wisconsin tax laws may be granted a waiver of penalty and/or reduction in the number of periods for which returns are required to be filed.
 To be considered for such treatment, a person must meet certain requirements, provide a written description of its activities in Wisconsin, and enter into a written settlement agreement with the Department of Revenue.

 1. Conditions for Voluntary Disclosure